 The historian Josephus writes:

-“At the break of dawn, clad in purple robes, Titus with the Emperor Vespasian, ascended a tribunal and acknowledged the cheers of the crowd.
-Before them, along the sacred way, passed a procession carrying the spoils of war, but most prominent were the treasures of the Temple; the golden table weighing several hundred weight, a scroll of law, and the seven branched golden candelabrum.”
+“At the break of dawn, clad in purple robes, Titus with Emperor Vespasian, ascended a tribunal and acknowledged the cheers of the crowd.
+Before them, along the sacred way, passed a procession carrying the spoils of war, but most prominent were the treasures of the Temple; the golden table weighing several hundredweight, a scroll of the law, and the seven-branched golden candelabrum.”

 Later the Emperor put the gold treasures in a newly erected “Temple of Peace.”

 They were no longer to be seen.
 Where were they?
-One rumor was that the treasures had been thrown into the river Tiber by one of the Roman emperors in order to somehow hide it from whoever was pursuing him in the hope they would get it afterwards.
+One rumor was that the treasures had been thrown into the river Tiber by one of the Roman emperors in order to somehow hide it from whoever was pursuing him in the hope they would get them afterward.
 Either they did or they didn’t.
 We still don’t know.”